magenta-aps/E-Ark-Platform-UI/documentation/working-with-modules.md

 ## Access modules

-To show the UI part (view) of a module, you'll need to additional steps:
+To show the UI part (view) of a module, you'll need two additional steps:

 1. Add a routing state to associate the view with a URL.
 2. Possibly add a navigation menu item so users can access your module.